 Want three great reasons to try organic body lotion and cream?
-They provide all the benefits of their chemically laden cousins without the health risks linked to endocrine disruptors, skin absorption enhancers and contaminants.
+They provide all the benefits of their chemically laden cousins without exposing you to endocrine disruptors, skin absorption enhancers and cancer-causing contaminants.

 On the other hand, organic body lotions and creams are made from plants, not synthetic chemicals concocted in a chemistry lab.
 So no warning label needed.